surf3s/EDM/readme.md

 I have tested EDMpy thus far on several Windows 10 and 11 computers.
 I also have it running on an ARM ChromeBook (non-ARM ChromeBooks should work as well).
 One user has reported that it runs on a Microsoft tablet running Windows 11.
 Another  user is running it on Topcon tablets without issues.
 I doubt it works on Windows 7 and it almost certainly does not work on Windows XP, but you really, really should not be using computers with either of those operating systems.

 If you get a Windows error telling you that the program is incompatible with Windows 10 or 11, be sure that you have downloaded the complete program.
 I have found that you can run a partially downloaded exe, in which case Windows will give an incompatability error.
+Also, when you first run the program, Windows may tell you the program is dangerous.
+Just work your way around these blocks and run it anyway.

 ##### Mac OS